James Earl Reed: Execution

 Reed's execution was set for 6pm on June 20, 2008, but a series of appeals stopped the execution from occurring until 11:20 p.m., when the curtains were opened so that witnesses could view the execution.
 Reed was strapped into the chair, with a strap or mask that covered most of his head.
 Electrodes were connected to his head through a wire that could be seen connecting from the ceiling to a cap on his head and another wire was connected to the calf of his right leg.
 Reed was not seen to look at anyone and he declined to state any last words.
 He had earlier also declined to opt for a last meal or any spiritual advisor.
 After his declination to last words was announced, a leather hood was tied around his head.

-When the switch was thrown, witnesses heard a noise similar to the sound made by the key ring clip lock on a gas station pump handle when the tank is "full".
+When the switch was thrown, The Post and Courier reporter Jill Coley, who was a witness of the execution, heard a noise similar to the sound made by the key ring clip lock on a gas station pump handle when the tank is "full".
 The sound indicated that the circuit of the electric chair had been completed and current was now passing into Reed's body.
 Reed jerked forward, but other than that there was no significant movement.
 The electrodes were disconnected at 11:25 p.m. and he was pronounced dead at 11:27 p.m.
+A prison official then stated, "The sentence of South Carolina v.
+James Reed was carried out at 11:27 p.m."

 Witnesses to the execution included Marsha Lafayette Aleem, the youngest daughter of the couple Reed was convicted of murdering.
 She was seated in the first of three rows and directly in front of Reed as he sat in the electric chair.
 She was accompanied by two of her uncles.
 In the row behind them were a victims' advocate and an investigator.
 Seated in the third and final row were the three media witnesses invited to the execution.
 No one from Reed's family chose to attend his execution.